aysuaticioglu/FordOtosan_Internship/README.md

 Backpropagation bears immense significance as the keystone of neural network training.
 It equips the network with the capability to adapt its internal parameters based on observed discrepancies, thereby fostering continuous improvement in prediction accuracy.
 The very essence of machine learning hinges upon the ability to learn from data, and backpropagation offers the mechanism for neural networks to decipher complex patterns, generalize from training data to novel instances, and ultimately fulfill intricate tasks through the refinement of their parameters.

 <h2>Training the Model</h2>
-In this section, we will focus on the process of training the model we created in the previous step.
+In this stage, a neural network model has been defined and trained for free space segmentation.
+Below, the fundamental steps and functions of the code are summarized:

-We need to define some parameters that we will use during the training process:
+Hyperparameter Definition: Important parameters were determined to manage the training process.
+These values control the duration of the training loop, learning rate, model size, and other essential settings.
 ```python
 valid_size = 0.3
 test_size = 0.1